dataobservatory-eu/new-contributors/README.md

     and it can start Zoom or Google Meet calls.
 -   [ ] Twitter account name, provided that you use Twitter for *professional* uses.
+-   [ ] We are seeking an affiliation with [mastodon.green](https://mastodon.green/about), which will be a climate positive, decentralized and ethical alternative to other social media.
+More details soon.
 -   [ ] Facebook acccount name, provided that you use Facebook for *professional* uses.
 -   [ ] Any other social media that you use strictly professionally.